tchan2/packet-gpu/README.md

 $ ./postinstall.sh
 ```
+Please press `enter` when prompted for your password.

 This will test your installations and make sure that they have installed correctly, create and activate an GPU-supported Anaconda environment, and create a Jupyter notebook!